s265350/django-steam/README.md

 Download the *Docker CLI tool* or the *Docker application* (best) and *Docker Compose* from the website: **https://www.docker.com**.

-Open the terminal in the *django-steam-vue* folder and run:
+Open the terminal in the *django-steam* folder and run:

 `docker-compose up -d --build`